martinjonas/Q3B/Readme.md

 Details of the approach can be found in the paper [*Solving Quantified Bit-Vector Formulas Using Binary Decision Diagrams*](https://link.springer.com/chapter/10.1007/978-3-319-40970-2_17).

+Q3B-pBBD is a version of Q3B utilizing partial BDDs instead of pairs of BDDs.

 ## Requirements
 * ANTLR 4 (for formula parser)